Deep learning has a small data problem

 CLS provides granular data on FX transactions, which is fundamental to understanding the investment flow within different currencies.

-Using the causaLens platform we can test a comprehensive library of macroeconomic data for their causal relationships with FX volume.
+Using the causaLens platform to apply Causal AI in financial markets, we can test a comprehensive library of macroeconomic data for their causal relationships with FX volume.
 The drivers vary from country to country, ranging from treasury and corporate yields, carry to inflation expectation.

-The market uncertainty can be parameterized using a series of factors, usch as the VIX, realized S&P volatility, consumer confidence, volatility in commodity prices etc.
+The market uncertainty can be parameterized using a series of factors, such as the VIX, realized S&P volatility, consumer confidence, volatility in commodity prices etc.

 Using CLS data combined with causaLens predictive technology, we are able to pinpoint the causal drivers of USD MXN trading volume for different market participants, shining a light on the trends in macro investor appetite for emerging market risk.